WarrenWeckesser/odeintw/README.md

 (As with `odeint`, giving an explicit Jacobian is optional.)

-Now create the arguments and call `odeint`:
+Now create the arguments and call `odeintw`:

     # The matrix of coefficients `c`.
 This is passed as an
     # extra argument to `asys` and `ajac`.